 We are mature.
-A high proportion of Fonthill residents are retired and an even higher proportion of Fonthill United Church members are too.
-Some of them have been living in the Niagara Region all their lives but an increasing number of our members have recently moved to Fonthill and area.
+A high proportion of Fonthill residents are retired and this is reflected in the Fonthill United congregation.
+Some of them have been living in the Niagara Region all their lives but an increasing number of our members have recently moved to Fonthill and surrounding area.
 Many of our members spend their winters in warmer climates so our attendance seems to expand and contract like an accordion.
 When children come to church, they are always welcome to be in church and may sit with their parents during worship.
 There is also a quiet room behind the sanctuary, equipped with a washroom, where the service can be seen and heard.
 Parents are welcome to use this room during the service if they would like to let their children play.

 Fonthill United Church is a congregation with a long history.
 We’ve been here since 1842, having worshipped in several buildings.
 Our current building was modernized in 1991.
 It is completely handicap accessible and we are proud of it, as we are of our history.
 But living our faith in the present and creating community inspires us to keep going.
 As a community of God’s people, we invite you to join us.

 All the costs of maintaining the ministry of Fonthill United Church are borne by the members and adherents of the church and we continue to be encouraged by their generosity.
 There is no “outside funding.”
 As costs rise, our congregation continues to meet the challenge, because people are committed to the church and because they understand their contributions to be an offering to God.
 All donations made to the church are tax deductible and the church issues income tax receipts at the end of the year.